nt3rp/octopress/source/_posts/2012-06-12-a-day-in-the-life-voice-actor.markdown

 All in all, it was a pretty neat experience.
 I hope that I get the chance to go again some day.

+**EDIT:** Special thanks to Christian, who has given permission to post videos from the recording session!
+Just a few examples of what its like to record lines as a voice actor.

+{% youtube yl_IOW_J7W8 %}

+{% youtube kVWot7eKSsM %}

+{% youtube 9leyzYsNjiM %}

+{% youtube XGAs516hnY4 %}

 [Studio306]: http://studio306.net/
 [Heather]: http://tentacle-tarte.com/info.html
 [TentacleTarte]: http://tentacle-tarte.com